fofr/sam-and-paul.com/source/_posts/barcelona-spain.md

 * Mushrooms and potatoes
 {% endmenu %}

-{% figure spain-cadaques-barcelona-161.jpg landscape %}Razor clams at Cerveceria Catalana{% endfigure %}
+{% figure spain-cadaques-barcelona-161.jpg landscape %}
+Razor clams at Cerveceria Catalana
+{% endfigure %}

-{% figure spain-cadaques-barcelona-162.jpg landscape %}Fried baby squids at Cerveceria Catalana{% endfigure %}
+{% figure spain-cadaques-barcelona-162.jpg landscape %}
+Fried baby squids at Cerveceria Catalana
+{% endfigure %}

 We shared tips on menu choices and Barca trips with the tables either side; a slightly drunken (three jugs of Sangria?)
 American-Asian now living in China, trying to chat up some Japanese girls on one side, and two English girls on a long girly weekend of sightseeing and good food, on the other.